Skip to Content

 The Communication in Healthcare course describes the importance of effective communication in healthcare settings and provides critical thinking exercises that allow nurses to practice applying a variety of communication techniques, including SBAR, OARS, TeamSTEPPS©, and DESC.

-This activity has been submitted to the Ohio Nurses Association for approval to award contact hours.
 The Ohio Nurses Association is accredited as an approver of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.
 (OBN-001-91).
 For more information about how to earn nursing Contact Hours for the Communication in Healthcare course, please see the User Manual or fill out a Contact Us form.

 Communication in Healthcare -- Objectives